jd-velop/guess-street/Design/DomainModel.md

 Represents the default user in the system with only the essential user ID.
 Serves as the parent class for all user types.

 ### AuthenticatedUser
 Represents a user who has completed the authentication process and can log into the system.
 Contains credentials, email verification status, and timestamps for creation and last login.

-### Predictor
-A specialized authenticated user who has made at least one prediction.
-Tracks performance metrics including credibility score, total predictions made, and accuracy statistics to build reputation on the platform over time.
+Tracks prediction performance metrics including credibility score, total predictions made, and accuracy statistics to build reputation on the platform over time.

 ### Admin
 System administrator with permissions to manage the platform.
 Can perform system-level operations beyond regular user capabilities.